 Acted according to open government process participation, and digitalization.
-Out of the total of twenty commitments, 10 were expected to be completed by the year 2022, no further work was scheduled over the remaining years of the Action Plan.
+Out of the total of twenty commitments, 10 were expected to be completed by the year 2022, no further work scheduled over the remaining years of the Action Plan.

 The Action Plan responds well to stakeholder priorities, having been developed through the Open Parliament Multi-Stakeholder Forum, with robust civil society representation.
 Significantly, the Action Plan also reflects and integrates the views and opinions of citizens, with most of its commitments initiated by CSOs or individuals from within the community.
-Although civil society showed great engagement, the Open Parliament Agenda in Taiwan faced some limitations.
+Although civil society showed great engagement, the Open Parliament Agenda in Taiwan faced some limitations due to the limited participation of the Legislative Yuan.